Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Conclusions

-We conclude that quantum Hall edge states are mapped without significant perturbations, if one selects favorable parameter regimes via a direct comparison of $dI/dV_{\rm sample}$ across a gated lateral interface with TB simulations taking the TIQD into account.
+We conclude that quantum Hall edge states can be mapped without significant perturbations if one selects favorable parameter regimes.
+One attractive option to identify such regions is a direct comparison of $dI/dV_{\rm sample}$ across a gated lateral interface with TB simulations accounting for the TIQD.
 Crucially, reliable parameters for simulating the TIQD can be straightforwardly deduced from the measured charging lines in $dI/dV_{\rm sample}(V_{\rm gate},\,V_{\rm sample})$.
-Current limitations of the method are the neglect of confinement effects in the TIQD requiring more time-consuming Poisson-Schr\"odinger simulations and, probably more severe, the assumption of a circular symmetric TIQD.
-Trial and error-type control on the TIQD shape, however, can generally be achieved by mapping the capacitive charging of a point defect \cite{Morgenstern2000,Teichmann2008}.
-Even with these limitations, the antinodal structure of the edge states could be mapped in a largely quantitative fashion.
-An additional gate that can tune the filling factor on the other side of the interface as well might eventually give access to multiple nearly unperturbed edge states including some that separate symmetry broken or fractional QH phases.
+Current limitations of the method include neglecting confinement effects on the shape of the TIQD, which would require more time-consuming Poisson-Schr\"odinger simulations and, probably more severe, the assumption of a circularly symmetric TIQD.
+Trial and error-type control on the TIQD shape, however, can generally be achieved by mapping the capacitive charging of a point defect.\cite{Morgenstern2000,Teichmann2008} Even with these limitations, the antinodal structure of the edge states could be mapped in a largely quantitative fashion, even revealing the influence of the potential gradient at the interface on the relative peak heights.
+An additional gate that can also tune the filling factor on the other side of the interface might eventually give access to multiple nearly unperturbed edge states including some that separate symmetry broken \cite{Wang2022} or fractional QH phases.

+During the final preparation of this manuscript, we became aware of measurements attempting to probe quantum Hall edge states at the physical edge of graphene on hBN/SiO$_2$/Si.
+They did not find signatures of edge states, again likely due to a too strong edge potential.\cite{Coissard2022}